vjaramillo/churn_analysis/Readme.md

 ## Models

-Regardless of the issues identified, an initial approach was design, to identify churn event, regardles of the knowledge of sales incline/decline, but only considering monthly and daily sales.
+Regardless of the issues identified, an initial approach was designed to identify churn event regardles of the knowledge of sales incline/decline, but only considering monthly and daily sales.

-The following code was use to extrac the data of sales per day per client:
+The following code was use to extract the data of sales per day per client:

 ```python
 # Two arrays are created